 White Columns presents an ongoing program of exhibitions, projects, talks, screenings, and events.
 It is a not-for-profit gallery which is open to the public, free-of-charge, eleven months per year.

-Over the past forty-three years, hundreds of artists have benefited from early exposure and support at White Columns, including: Gordon Matta-Clark, Jene Highstein, Barry Le Va, Alice Aycock, Richard Nonas, Jackie Windsor, Willoughby Sharp, Susan Rothenberg, Kiki Smith, Harmony Hammond, William Wegman, Peter Fend, Sonic Youth, Barbara Ess, John Miller, David Robbins, Jack Goldstein, John Stezaker, David Wojnarowicz, Michael Smith, Douglas Blau, Ashley Bickerton, Group Material, Felix Gonzalez-Torres, Andres Serrano, Fred Wilson, Sturtevant, Cady Noland, ACT-UP, Lorna Simpson, John Currin, Sean Landers, Verne Dawson, Marlene McCarty, Lutz Bacher, Tom Burr, Jim Hodges, Glenn Ligon, Jack Pierson, Kathe Burkhart, Richard Phillips, Sarah Sze, and Aida Ruilova, amongst many others.
+Over the past forty-six years, hundreds of artists have benefited from early exposure and support at White Columns, including: Gordon Matta-Clark, Jene Highstein, Barry Le Va, Alice Aycock, Richard Nonas, Jackie Windsor, Willoughby Sharp, Susan Rothenberg, Kiki Smith, Harmony Hammond, William Wegman, Peter Fend, Sonic Youth, Barbara Ess, John Miller, David Robbins, Jack Goldstein, John Stezaker, David Wojnarowicz, Michael Smith, Douglas Blau, Ashley Bickerton, Group Material, Felix Gonzalez-Torres, Andres Serrano, Fred Wilson, Sturtevant, Cady Noland, ACT-UP, Lorna Simpson, John Currin, Sean Landers, Verne Dawson, Marlene McCarty, Lutz Bacher, Tom Burr, Jim Hodges, Glenn Ligon, Jack Pierson, Kathe Burkhart, Richard Phillips, Sarah Sze, and Aida Ruilova, amongst many others.

 Since 2005, we have presented the work of more than 500 artists - of all generations - in more than 100 individual exhibitions and projects, including: Michele O’Marah, Carter, Aurie Ramirez, Simon Martin, Judy Linn, Jack Jaeger, Eileen Quinlan, Elena Pankova, Robin Graubard, Frank Majore, Dodie Bellamy, Kevin Killian, Colter Jacobsen, John Stezaker, William Scott, Mitzi Pederson, Luke Fowler, Paul Butler, Steven Claydon, Sarah Anne Lobb, Simon Bedwell, Donald Urquhart, Graham Durward, and Lars Laumann, amongst many others.